-The CDHS Office of Behavioral Health (OBH) published a Request for Applications for Law Enforcement Assistance Funds (LEAF) prevention programs related to impaired driving.
+The Colorado Department of Human Sevices (CDHS) OBH published a Request for Applications for Law Enforcement Assistance Funds (LEAF) prevention programs related to impaired driving.
 The funds are designated for fiscal year 2014-2015 which began on July 1, 2014.

 Colorado is one of only four states to be awarded the Substance Abuse and Mental Health Services Administration (SAMHSA) Partnership for Success: State and Community Prevention Performance grant.
 This program is designed to help reduce statewide substance abuse rates by addressing gaps in current prevention services and increasing the ability to reach out to specific populations or geographic areas with serious, emerging substance abuse problems.
 The other three states are Connecticut, Illinois and Tennessee.

 The CPPS project employs a public health model to demonstrate positive statewide change to prevent the onset and reduce the progression of underage and binge drinking among Hispanic/Latino high school youth.
 OBH will be working with four counties (Adams, Denver, Pueblo and Weld) over the next five years.

 LEAF uses state funds financed from DUI offenses for community substance abuse prevention programs and projects.
 Monies allocated to OBH are used to establish a statewide program for the prevention of driving after drinking, training of teachers, health professionals and law enforcement in the dangers of driving after drinking, preparing and disseminating educational materials dealing with the effects of alcohol and other drugs on driving behavior, and preparing disseminating education curriculum materials for use at all levels of school.

 For questions regarding LEAF, contact: